nwneisen/mke-docs/content/docs/tutorials/authentication-provider-setup/setting-up-okta-as-an-oidc-provider.md

 To configure an Okta application to serve as your [OIDC authentication](../../../../docs/operations/authentication/oidc) provider for MKE 4:

-1. Navigate to (Okta)[https://www.okta.com/] and sign in to your accounts dashboard.
+1. Navigate to (Okta)[https://www.okta.com/] and sign in to your account dashboard.
 2. Select **OIDC - OpenID Connect** for **Sign-in method**.
 3. Select **Web Application** for **Application Type**.
 4. For **App integration name**, choose a name that you can easily remember.